damianc/ObjQL/README.md

 ### Date

-There are functions checking date that can be represented by:
+The functions check date that can be represented by:

 * a particular value (e.g., `month(4)` to match _April_)
 * an instance of the `Date()`